Did you love your first ILP semester (and want to go again for free)? Get all the details about Head Teaching on your next semester abroad!

 Act As The Middleman Between The School And ILP

-Every week (on a predetermined day) the volunteers will submit their completed lesson plans for the coming week to their head teacher.
-It is the head teacher's responsibility to look them over and make sure the activities and steps follow the ILP lesson structure.
-Head teachers may provide suggestions and feedback on how lessons could be improved or adjusted.
+Head Teachers are responsible for reviewing the lesson plans that each volunteer submits for the week.
+Head Teachers look them over and make sure the activities and steps follow the ILP lesson structure.
+Head Teachers may provide suggestions and feedback on how lessons could be improved or adjusted.

-*For our orphanage program in Romania — because volunteers do not teach using the ILP method in this really unique ILP program, Romania head teachers get to skip this part.
+*The one exception: Since our orphanage program in Romania doesn't include teaching using the ILP method, Romania HTs get to skip this part.
 Volunteers don't plan teaching lessons in Romania.

 Give Teaching Feedback

-Weekly the head teacher will observe classes to help make sure that the curriculum is being followed and to give helpful feedback.
-It is a lot less intimidating and formal than it sounds, but is essential to keeping the program running correctly as well as to help teachers who have questions.
+Weekly, the HT will observe classes to help make sure that the curriculum is being followed and to give helpful feedback.
+It is a lot less intimidating and formal than it sounds, but is an essential step in the program running correctly as well as being helpful to teachers who have questions.

-*For our orphanage program in Romania — because volunteers do not teach using the ILP method in this really unique ILP program, Romania head teachers get to skip this part.
-They're still present in the rooms with the volunteers, but do not give weekly feedback for improvements.
+*In the orphanage Program in Romania, Head Teachers get to skip this part (volunteers aren't teaching in this location).
+Head Teachers are still present in the rooms with the volunteers, but do not give weekly feedback for improvements.

 Update Online Records